jpane24/OVtool/README.md

 friendly software tools are critical for advancing research.
-We hope that users will use our tool when they are trying to analyze how sensitive their results are to omitted variables when estimating causal effects using ps methods.
+We hope that users will use our tool when they are trying to analyze how sensitive their results are to omitted variables when estimating causal effects.

 # About This Tutorial

-This tutorial and the development of the OVtool R package were supported by funding from grant 1R01DA034065 from the National Institute on Drug Abuse.
+This tutorial and the development of the `OVtool` R package were supported by funding from grant 1R01DA034065 from the National Institute on Drug Abuse.
 The overarching goal of the grant is to develop statistical methods and tools that will provide addiction health services researchers and others with the tools and training they need to study the effectiveness of treatments using observational data.
 The work is an extension of the Toolkit for Weighting and Analysis of Nonequivalent Groups, or TWANG, which contains a set of functions to support causal modeling of observational data through the estimation and evaluation of propensity score weights.
 The TWANG package was first developed in 2004 by RAND researchers for the R statistical computing language and environment and has since been expanded to include tools for SAS, Stata, and Shiny.
 For more information about TWANG and other causal tools being developed, see www.rand.org/statistics/twang.

 RAND Social and Economic Well-Being is a division of the RAND Corporation that seeks to actively improve the health and social and